jahvon/flow/docs/cli/flow_exec.md

 ### Options

 ```
   -h, --help                help for exec
+  -p, --param stringArray   Set a parameter value by env key. (i.e. KEY=value) Use multiple times to set multiple parameters.This will override any existing parameter values defined for the executable.
 ```

 ### Options inherited from parent commands